 Before starting, here are a few tips for selecting the t-shirt:

-Other than the t-shirt at minimum you’ll need a good pair of scissors.
+Other than the t-shirt at minimum you’ll need a good pair of scissors* for cutting fabric.
 It can be surprisingly difficult to cut through the layers of the shirt if you don’t have a good pair of scissors.
-Alternatively, you could use a utility knife or cutting wheel with the help of a metal ruler.
-Finally, a seam ripper is helpful in taking apart the seams if you choose to do so.
+Alternatively, you could use a utility knife or a rotary fabric cutter* with the help of a metal ruler.
+Finally, a good quality seam ripper* is helpful in taking apart the seams if you choose to do so.

 You can see in the left image below that the yarn made from the main torso part of the shirt (right side) doesn’t have the bumps that the yarn made from the sleeve and upper torso parts does (left side).
 However, these bumps can be hidden into the piece as you work, and/or trimmed a bit if needed.
 In the end though, you end up with almost two times the t-shirt yarn to work with!

 When you’re done, you will have at minimum about 6 pieces of yarn of various sizes.
-There are several options for joining the ends together including hand-stitching, or cutting slits.
+There are several options for joining the ends together including hand-stitching, or cutting slits as shown here.
 Mainly for speed, we prefer a double knot as shown.
 Just make sure the tails end on opposite, rather than the same sides.

 Do you have any other tips for making your own t-shirt yarn?